More on Life Insurance

 You can also set up contingent beneficiaries, who receive the death benefit if none of your primary beneficiaries can accept it.
 If both your primary and contingent beneficiaries can’t accept the payout, it goes to your estate and a court decides who receives the funds.

 To make sure that your family is adequately protected, some people set up a per stirpes vs. per capita death benefit, which protects your beneficiaries’ heirs if the beneficiary cannot accept the death benefit.

 You can update your beneficiaries at any time, and except in rare circumstances, the policy owner is the only person who can change your beneficiaries.
 It’s a good idea to sit down every year or two and make sure your policy matches your current needs.

 You should also review your policy with every big life change, such as getting married, having kids, going through divorce, or if a beneficiary predeceases you.
 It’s as simple as updating your beneficiary designation in your online portal or calling your insurer.

 Policygenius saves you up to 40% by comparing the top-rated insurers in one place.

-Sure, a life insurance policy might make you feel like there’s a target on your back.
-But for most families, it’s a critical piece of financial protection, and well worth the risk.
+Hollywood thrillers might make you feel like buying a life insurance policy puts a target on your back.
+But for most families, it’s a critical piece of financial protection for the people that you love and trust.

-The slayer statute prohibits your beneficiary from getting the death benefit if they are suspected of murdering (or trying to murder) you.
+Also known as the slayer statute, this rule prohibits your beneficiary from getting the death benefit if they are suspected of murdering (or trying to murder) you.

-If your beneficiary kills you, the life insurance payout then goes to your other primary beneficiaries or your contingent beneficiaries.
+If your beneficiary kills you, the life insurance payout goes to your other primary beneficiaries, your contingent beneficiaries, or your estate.

-Each state in the U.S. has its own version of the slayer statute.
-Some are broad and permit insanity pleas, while others are more intricate and won’t pay out if there are even signs of past abuse.
+Each U.S. state has its own slayer statute.
+Some are broad and permit insanity pleas, while others are more intricate and won’t pay out if there are signs of past abuse.